chrnthnkmutt/pre-crime-auditor/README.md

-# Pre-Crime Bias Auditor
+# Pre-Crime Auditor

-An app that simulates a human-in-the-loop review console for AI-generated risk scores.
-The UI centers on auditing predicted cases, inspecting explainable AI output, reconciling evidence, and overriding bad decisions.
+Pre-Crime Auditor is a Minority Report-inspired demo app for reviewing AI-generated risk predictions before they become "facts."
+It presents a cinematic analyst console where a human can inspect the model's reasoning, compare it with evidence, flag bias, and override a bad call.

+The app is intentionally fictional.
+It borrows the visual language of the Pre-Crime system from the film, but the actual theme here is human oversight for predictive AI.

-## What it does
+## What You Can Do

-- Presents a landing page for the auditor console
+- Open the landing page and enter the analyst console
-- Provides a demo login flow for analyst access
+- Sign in through a demo-only login flow
-- Lists case files in an audit log
+- Review a live inbox of predicted cases
-- Opens detailed case views with risk scoring, evidence review, and XAI breakdowns
+- Inspect a detailed case file with risk score, evidence, and explainable AI output
-- Uses a polished, cinematic UI built with React, TanStack Router, and Tailwind CSS
+- Submit an audit and lower the case risk when the model is wrong
+- Browse an audit log of reviewed cases and outcomes

+## How It Feels

+- The landing page is styled like a Pre-Crime command center
+- Case views feel like digital dossiers pulled from a future surveillance system
+- Risk scores, bias warnings, and override controls are framed as a human safeguard against automation errors

 ## Getting Started

-This repository is set up to run with npm.
+This project uses npm.

 ```bash
 npm install
 npm run dev
 ```

-The app will start on:
+Then open:

 - `http://localhost:8080/`

-## Available Scripts
+## Scripts

 - `npm run dev` - start the local Vite development server
 - `npm run build` - build the app for production
-- `npm run build:dev` - build using the development mode settings
+- `npm run build:dev` - build with development mode settings
 - `npm run preview` - preview a production build locally
 - `npm run lint` - run ESLint
 - `npm run format` - format the code with Prettier

-## Project Structure
+## Key Screens

-- `src/routes/index.tsx` - landing page
+- `src/routes/index.tsx` - cinematic landing page and entry point
-- `src/routes/login.tsx` - demo analyst login
+- `src/routes/login.tsx` - demo analyst authentication
+- `src/routes/dashboard.tsx` - live case inbox and risk overview
-- `src/routes/audit-log.tsx` - audit log list
+- `src/routes/audit-log.tsx` - historical audit log
-- `src/routes/case.$caseId.tsx` - detailed case review screen
+- `src/routes/case.$caseId.tsx` - detailed case file with audit tools
 - `src/routes/__root.tsx` - root layout and document shell
-- `src/router.tsx` - router factory
-- `src/components/` - shared UI panels and widgets
-- `src/lib/` - mock auth, case data, and utilities

 ## Stack